kawciaaak/Figures/README.md

 1. Run the program.

-2. Begin creating objects, segments, or triangles using the provided interface.
+2. Begin creating objects like segments or triangles using the provided interface.

 3. Once your figures are created, you can start performing mathematical operations on them